-Whether I am traveling or living my everyday life in a gray Northern European city, one of the things I try to do is to stay open to the magic of color.
+Whether I am traveling or living my everyday life, one of the things I try to do is to stay open to the magic of color.
 True, I do admit that it is easier in the more exotic and colorful parts of the earth.

 So, when I travel, I take on a photo project and completely lose myself in photographing the pale green of a wall, or the copious pink of a bougainvillea.
 It is a feast for my eyes.